bspokeit/icure-scan/README.md

 ## How to develop ?

+Currently, the application run in the Expo managed flow.

 The application expects three essential external entities from the iCure stack : the database, the backend and the icc-api.

 ### The database